Sample-efficient LLM Optimization with Reset Replay: The Primacy Bias in LLM Optimization

-\textbf{Initial Experiences are LLM-specific}.
-Existing preference learning algorithms typically rely solely on roll-out data while ignoring the original responses generated by the base model, which significantly constrains the model's capabilities to the performance bounds of the base model~\citep{ma2025learning}.
-However, directly incorporating original data into the optimization process introduces non-trivial challenges: for instance, an LLM cannot initially determine whether the collected original data is useful for learning, leading to potential inefficiencies or even degradation in performance.
-To explore this issue, we try in practice to optimize LLMs by blending different ratios of data, i.e., combining a portion of the original dataset responses with roll-out preference data scored by a reward verifier.
-In addition, we integrate diverse optimization losses, such as DPO for preference exploration and SFT for answer fitting.
-We evaluate two models, Llama3.2 and Phi3, with results shown in Figure~\ref{fig:po-comparison}.
+\textbf{The Dilemma of Static Data Utilization}.
+Existing preference learning algorithms typically rely solely on rollout data while ignoring the original responses generated by the base model, which significantly constrains the model's capabilities to the performance bounds of the base model~\citep{ma2025learning}.
+However, directly incorporating original data into the optimization process can bring non-trivial challenges: an LLM initially cannot determine whether the collected original data is useful for learning, leading to potential inefficiencies or even degradation in performance.
+To explore this issue, we try in practice to optimize LLMs by blending different ratios of data, i.e., combining a portion of the original dataset responses with rolling out preference scored by a reward verifier.
+In addition, we integrate hybrid losses, such as DPO for preference exploration and SFT for answer fitting.
+As shown in Figure~\ref{fig:po-comparison}, the results reveal a significant inconsistency in data utility.
 Surprisingly, these experiments reveal model-specific patterns rather than consistent trends.
-Llama3.2, which appears to have acquired strong math domain capabilities during pre-training, leverages roll-out data to generate high-quality samples for further improvement; in contrast, Phi3 requires prior data for SFT fitting, and incorporating initial experience even has a negative impact.
-These findings highlight that the challenges of integrating original data into preference learning are not universal but LLM-specific, underscoring the need for more thoughtful strategy design to leverage initial experience strategically.
+Llama3.2, which appears to have acquired strong math domain capabilities during pre-training, leverages rollout data to generate high-quality samples for further improvement; in contrast, Phi3 requires prior data for SFT fitting, and incorporating initial experience even has a negative impact.
+These findings highlight that there is no one-size-fits-all static ratio.
+Instead of relying on fixed mixtures, which lead to unpredictable outcomes, we need a dynamic mechanism to balance the reliance on stable initial experiences against the need for exploiting new, high-reward rollouts.